nppc/MiniTX_ER9xrPro/README.md

 - **PWL, PWH** : Minimal/Maximal pulse width for this channel, in microseconds.
 PWL default=720, PWH default=2200.
 These default values correspond to the Hextronic HXT500 servo and will accomodate most other servos.
 If your servos are moving erratically when you set the sticks near their minimum or maximum position, you must change these values: try with PWL=900 and PWH=2100.
 You can try to widen the default range to get a larger rotation angle if your servo supports it.
 - **EPL, EPH** : End points position in percentage from the center of the channel [0,100].
 EPL=low end point, EPH=high end point, both default=100.
 Set these variables if you want to limit the rotation angle of the servo.
 - **SUB** : Subtrim signed percentage [-100,+100], default=0.
 Setting this variable shifts the neutral position of the servo in either direction, depending on the sign of the value: negative shifts left, positive shifts right.

+# Multiprotocol Module software
+Software is based on DIY Multiprotocol TX Module project (https://github.com/pascallanger/DIY-Multiprotocol-TX-Module) with mine modifications.

+There is only two modifications:
+- Adjusted prtocols list selected by rotary encoder (7 protocols can be selected)
+- Antenna switch control pins (A1, A2) are used for turn on/off power to the RF module (CC2500 or NRF24L01)